bcit-ci/CodeIgniter/user_guide_src/source/helpers/directory_helper.rst

 Loading this Helper
 ===================

-This helper is loaded using the following code
+This helper is loaded using the following code:

 ::